 The presence and potential hazards of pharmaceuticals in the environment have received increasing international attention in the academic and popular press, as well as within the regulatory community.
-The increased focus on potential ecological effects from pharmaceuticals largely began as a result of a growing number of technical papers published from the late 1990s until the present that reported low levels of pharmaceuticals in Wastewater Treatment Plant effluent and surface water and, to a more limited extent, groundwater, drinking water, and sediment.
+This focus on the potential ecological effects from pharmaceuticals largely began as a result of a growing number of technical papers published from the late 1990s until the present that have reported the detection of low levels of pharmaceuticals in wastewater treatment plant effluent, manufacturing plant effluent and surface water and, to a more limited extent, groundwater, drinking water, soils, and sediment.

 Environmental concerns about pharmaceuticals have consistently been linked to two factors:

-- The bioactive property of pharmaceuticals, which is the basis of their therapeutic (pharmacological) activity.
+- The bioactive properties of pharmaceuticals, which is the basis of their therapeutic (pharmacological) activity.

-- The potential for pharmaceuticals to be routinely present, albeit at low concentrations, from ongoing use.
+- The potential for pharmaceuticals to be continuously present, albeit at low concentrations, due to ongoing use.

 Concerns have been raised about whether the current environmental risk assessment scientific methodology may need to be revised or replaced to evaluate the potential environmental impact of pharmaceuticals appropriately.